alan-turing-institute/HonestCyberEval/README.md

 One CP (the public Linux kernel CP) includes `virtme-ng` in its CP-specific Docker container for the purposes of testing the built kernel.

-This is the only form of nested virtualization or nested containerization that will be supported by the competition environment.
-A CRS **MUST NOT** assume that nested containers or another virtualization/hypervisor technology will be compatible with the competition environment.
+This is the only supported form of nested virtualization for the competition environment.
+A CRS **MUST NOT** assume that nested virtualization accelerations such as KVM via `/dev/kvm` are supported for their containers.

 ## Environment Variables & GitHub Secrets